CZ-NIC/yangson/docs/instance.rst

       If member *name* doesn't exist in the receiver's value, it is created (provided that the schema permits it).

-      This method raises :exc:`InstanceValueError` if the receiver's value is not an object, and :exc:`NonexistentSchemaNode` if the schema doesn't permit member *name*.
+      This method raises :exc:`~.InstanceValueError` if the receiver's value is not an object, and :exc:`~.NonexistentSchemaNode` if the schema doesn't permit member *name*.

       .. doctest::